CorentinThuillot/corentinthuillot.github.io/README.md

-Codecademy profile: codecademy.com/profiles/corentinthuillot
+Codecademy profile: <a href=https://codecademy.com/profiles/corentinthuillot> codecademy.com/profiles/corentinthuillot <a/>

 <hr>

-LinkedIn profile: inkedin.com/in/corentinthuillot
+LinkedIn profile: <a href=https://linkedin.com/in/corentinthuillot> linkedin.com/in/corentinthuillot <a/>